Datcctvguy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5) A script that adds execute permission to the owner of the file hello
 6) A script that adds execute permission to the owner and group owner,and read permission to other users to the file hello
 7) A script that adds execution permission to the owner,group and other users to the file hello.
+8) A script that sets all permission to other users and deny owner and group all permission.